Key facts

 Career outcomes

 As a graduate, you can choose to pursue a career as a lawyer, or take on business and management roles in a range of corporate and private organisations and government agencies.
-Upon completion of your degree and the additional practical legal training, you will be qualified to work as a solicitor or barrister in all legal fields.
+Upon completion of your degree and the additional practical legal training, you will be qualified to work as a solicitor or barrister in a variety of legal fields.

 With criminology expertise, opportunities also exist within state and federal police, ASIO (Australia’s national security service) and various correctional services, community services and private security industries.